nodejs/node/COLLABORATOR_GUIDE.md

 Additionally:

-- Double check PR's to make sure the person's _full name_ and email address are correct before merging.
+- Double check PRs to make sure the person's _full name_ and email address are correct before merging.
-- Except when updating dependencies, all commits should be self contained.
-Meaning, every commit should pass all tests.
+- Except when updating dependencies, all commits should be self contained (meaning every commit should pass all tests).
 This makes it much easier when bisecting to find a breaking change.

 ### Technical HOWTO